1. Languages used by the local tax authorities

 • Open-ended Investment Companies (“OEICs”).
 Open-ended investment trusts are exempt from tax on certain investment income and from corporation tax on chargeable gains.

-A new regime for Qualifying Asset Holdings Companies (“QAHCs”) is planned to be introduced next year.
-The aim of the regime is to provide investors in QAHCs with after-tax returns similar to those which they would receive if they invested in the underlying assets direct, and for the QAHC itself to pay no more tax than is proportionate to the activities it performs.
+• Qualifying Asset Holding Companies (“QAHCs).
+The aim of the regime is to provide investors in QAHCs with after-tax returns similar to those which they would receive if they invested in the underlying assets directly, and for the QAHC itself, to pay no more tax than is proportionate to the activities it performs.

 3. Main personal income tax characteristics